 As a small business owner, you know that there are many ways to structure the ownership of your business.
 If you choose to be the only shareholder in the company, it’s easy to set up a plan to pass the ownership of your company down to your estate—your spouse, children or other beneficiaries—after your death.

-But a partnership can complicate things in the event of the death of one partner.
+If you own your business with another person, you need a plan to protect the remaining partner if one of you dies.
 The remaining partner may wish to assume full ownership of company shares at the time of death, but might not have the liquid funds available to buy them from the deceased’s estate.
-With proper planning you can resolve this ahead of time by putting a buy-sell agreement in place.
-A buy-sell agreement ensures that the family of any deceased partner gets fair market or book value for their shares of the business, and the surviving business owner obtains full ownership.
+One way to resolve this issue ahead of time is a buy-sell agreement.

 What is a Buy-Sell Agreement?

 A buy-sell agreement is a contract between two shareholders guaranteeing that if one partner dies, the other will buy his or her shares.
 (In a company with more than two shareholders, the agreement would be called a cross purchase agreement.)
 The agreement infers that the inheriting family members or estate will agree to sell, and the surviving owner agrees to buy.
 The agreement also ensures that the family of the deceased partner will get fair market or book value for their shares of the business.